LAW FIRM

 There are a number of diversion programs offered by the crown.
 Each courthouse will have access to different resources.
 Sometimes the crown will recommend the Direct Accountability Program.
 Other times different arrangements can be made where the crown will withdraw the charges.
 Diversion is not always possible, and the decision about diversion is entirely up to the crown.
 Diversion is increasingly being used to deal with criminal charges as the crown realizes that it is not always in the public interest to seek a conviction that will result in a criminal record.
 Diversion programs can involve treatment or counselling for anger and other issues.
 Community service can also be involved.
 These programs add value to the community by requiring positive contributions from the offender.
 They are required to take responsibility for their actions, but they do so in a way that does not result in a criminal record.
 They may be required to attend counselling, to perform community service, to write a letter of apology, or make a personal apology.
 This all depends on the views of the crown, the subject of the offence, and other people connected to the case.
 Each case of diversion is different.
 The programs address the circumstances of each individual differently.
 Ben Fulton takes an approach that engages with the various forms of diversion.
 If you are facing criminal charges this is the first thing to consider.
 Diversion is not always possible, but the benefits make it worth investigating.

-CONTACT US
+CONTACT Benlaw.ca

-We are looking forward to hearing from you.
-Please feel free to get in touch via the form below, we will get back to you as soon as possible.
-We accept Legal AID certificates.
+We are looking forward to hearing from you!
+Please feel free to get in touch by filling in and submitting the form with a brief message, we will get back to you as soon as possible.

 ADDRESS